-On the Effective Date, Mr. Russell also received stock options to purchase 25,000 shares of the Company's common stock under the Company's 2015 Omnibus Incentive Plan ("Plan") at a price equal to \$12.50 per share.
-These stock options vest over a three-year period in equal annual installments beginning on the one-year anniversary of the Effective Date.
+On November 29, 2017, Mr. Russell received stock options to purchase 25,000 shares of the Company's common stock under the Company's 2015 Omnibus Incentive Plan ("Plan") at a price equal to \$12.50 per share.
+These stock options vest over a three-year period in equal annual installments beginning on the one-year anniversary of the record date November 29, 2017.
+On May 29, 2018, Mr. Russell was issued an option to purchase 75,000 shares at an exercise price of \$1.00 that vest over a three-year period in equal annual installments beginning on the one-year anniversary of the record date.
 Additional grants under the Plan may be made to Mr. Russell based upon an evaluation of his performance by the Company's Board of Directors.